Everton F.C.: Hill Dickinson Stadium

-Supporters and rivalries
+Training grounds

+From 1966 to 2007, Everton trained at Bellefield in the West Derby area of Liverpool.
+In 2007, the club moved to the Finch Farm training complex in Halewood after acquiring it the previous year.
+The first team squad officially moved to the complex on 9 October 2007.
+The training ground is now used by both the Everton men and women's first team and the youth academy.
+The training ground features 10 full-size grass pitches across three slabs, one of which is a floodlit pitch along with a synthetic pitch with additional floodlights and dedicated training areas for fitness and goalkeeping training, as well as a recreated Goodison Park pitch.
+Within the training complex, there are changing facilities for senior players and academy players.
+Facilities include a fitness centre, a synthetic indoor training pitch, a hydrotherapy pool, a spa, a sauna, a physiotherapy room, a media centre, and a video lounge including a video editing suite.

+Support

 Everton has a large fanbase, with the eighth-highest average attendance in the Premier League in the 2008–09 season.
+The club's supporters are colloquially known as Evertonians or Blues.
 The majority of Everton's matchday support comes from the North West of England, primarily Merseyside, Cheshire, West Lancashire and parts of Western Greater Manchester along with many fans who travel from North Wales, Ireland, and Scotland.
 Within the city of Liverpool, support for Everton and city rivals Liverpool is not determined by geographical basis with supporters mixed across the city.
 Everton also has many supporters' clubs worldwide in places such as North America, Singapore, Indonesia, Lebanon, Malaysia, Thailand, India, and Australia.
-Paul McCartney of The Beatles is one of the more recognizable Everton supporters.
+Paul McCartney is an Everton supporter.
 The official supporters club is FOREVERTON, and there are also several fanzines including When Skies are Grey and Speke from the Harbour, which are sold around Goodison Park on match days.

 Everton regularly take large numbers away from home both domestically and in European fixtures.
 The club implements a loyalty points scheme offering the first opportunity to purchase away tickets to season ticket holders who have attended the most away matches.
 Everton often sell out the full allocation in away grounds, and tickets sell particularly well for North West England away matches.
-In October 2009, Everton took 7,000 travelling fans to Benfica, which was its largest ever away crowd in Europe since the 1985 European Cup Winners' Cup Final.
+In October 2009, Everton took 7,000 travelling fans to Benfica, which was their largest ever away crowd in Europe since the 1985 European Cup Winners' Cup Final.